|Name||Sourav Chandidas Ganguly|

 Starting from the year 1998 when Ganguly was named as Sportstar of the year by a prestigious sports magazine.

-In the same year, he was honored for his outstanding performance by Arjuna Award, in 2000 Sourav won the CEAT cricketer of the year award.
+In the same year, he was honored for his outstanding performance by Arjuna Award and in 2000 Sourav won the CEAT cricketer of the year award.

-In the following year he again won the CEAT award but this time it was for his outstanding display as a captain.
+Again in 2001 he won the CEAT award but this time it was for his outstanding display as a captain.

 In 2004 he was honored with the Padma Shri award which is the fourth highest civilian award.

-And I forget to tell you that Ganguly is India’s most successful overseas captain with 11 wins.
+And not only that but Ganguly is India’s most successful overseas captain with 11 wins.

-Some many more awards and recognitions made Sourav our superstar.
+With so many more awards and recognitions to his name, Sourav Ganguly became our superstar.

-Saurav was always attracted by the playing style of David Gower and that was one of the reasons he started playing.
+Saurav was always inspired by and attracted to the playing style of David Gower and that was one of the reasons why he started playing Cricket.